jonlpersson/ed-latimore/site/_posts/2020-02-10-my-experience-getting-an-fue-hair-transplant.md

 > By the age of thirty-five two-thirds of American men will experience some degree of appreciable hair loss, and by the age of fifty approximately 85% of men have significantly thinning hair.
 Approximately twenty-five percent of men who suffer from male pattern baldness begin the painful process before they reach the age of twenty-one.

-To put that in perspective, 1 in 4 guys will start balding while they’re still in college\!
+To put that in perspective, 1 in 4 guys will start balding while they’re still in college!

 I didn’t start losing my hair that early, but you can’t outrun your genetics.

-Though I kept my hair cut low in my early twenties to hide the thinning I was already experiencing, I’ll never forget the day after I’d let my hair grow out a little longer than usual, that a friend exclaimed, “You're balding dude\!"
+Though I kept my hair cut low in my early twenties to hide the thinning I was already experiencing, I’ll never forget the day after I’d let my hair grow out a little longer than usual, that a friend exclaimed, “You're balding dude!"

 It wasn’t said as a joke or a taunt, but it still cut me.
 It was at that moment that I started researching solutions.
 Minoxidil and finasteride are the only two FDA approved treatments for hair loss, so I tried them out.

-With minoxidil, I got good results, but I hated having to remember to apply it twice a day, every day.

-With finasteride, I got good results, but I got spooked after I experienced a weird throbbing pain in my balls.

 For a while, I used the two together.
 I got ok results, but it was a hassle to remember to do it every day.
 Especially when it takes up to a year to really see the effects of these drugs on your crown and hairline.

-Although both of these hair loss treatments are cheap and effective, they have two MAJOR disadvantages.
+Although both of these hair loss treatments are cheap and effective, they weren’t a good fit for my needs because they couldn’t provide me with the growth I wanted to achieve.

 ## Disadvantages to Minoxidil and Finasteride